-The most drastic override is if the flash loader detects that the flash memory device does not match the capabilities of the flash loader, typically, that the wrong flash loader has started.
+The most drastic override is if the flash loader detects that the flash memory does not match the capabilities of the flash loader, typically, that the wrong flash loader has started.
 This would normally be the consequence of some misconfiguration, and many flash loaders cannot even check this.
-But if the flash loader can detect the flash memory device at runtime, it has an opportunity to report the device to C-SPY and let C-SPY try again with another flash loader.
-This is done by putting a device identifier in the buffer and returning the special result code RESULT OVERRIDE DEVICE, for example like this:
+But if the flash loader can detect the flash memory at runtime, it has an opportunity to report the flash memory name to C-SPY and let C-SPY try again with another flash loader.
+This is done by putting a device identifier in the buffer and returning the special return value RESULT\OVERRIDE\DEVICE, for example like this:

 '''

 uint32_t FlashInit(void base_of_flash, uint32_t image_size)

 {

 if ('unexpected flash device was found')

 {

-strcpy(OVERRIDE_BUFFER_PTR, "P8_16c");
+strcpy(LAYOUT_OVERRIDE_BUFFER, "P8_16c");

 return RESULT_OVERRIDE_DEVICE;

 }

 }

 '''

-Note that the replacement flash loader is specified indirectly, as a flash memory device identifier.
+Note that the replacement flash loader is specified indirectly, as a flash memory identifier.
 This identifier is read by C-SPY and is then used as the key in a table lookup to locate another flash loader.
 The table is constructed like this: